 - Maritime (Part 1915, 1917, and 1918)

-General industrial refers to the manufacturing, compounding, processing, assembling, and fabrication products.
+General industrial refers to the manufacturing, compounding, processing, assembling, and fabricating of products.
 In contrast, the construction industry refers to the industrial sector of manufacturing and trade related to building, repairing, renovating, and maintaining infrastructures.

 Every industry has its functioning methods, skills, hazards, and solutions.
 For example, an agriculture employee cannot utilize the skills and training of a construction worker.
 In 1926-1928, OSHA introduced a different set of safety standards for diverse industries to overcome this loophole.
 One criterion does not take the place of another or replace it.
-Even though specific standards overlap, they are independent standards with several glaring discrepancies.
+Even though specific standards overlap, they are independent with several glaring discrepancies.
 Hence, employees with supervisory roles in Construction Industry must take online OSHA 30, and entry-level workers must take Online OSHA 10.

 The general industry and construction safety standards differ in various ways, some of which include:

-- Standards for electric works: All 120-volt outlets used by personnel not part of permanent wiring must have ground fault circuit interrupters (GFCIs) or an ensured equipment conductor grounding program, according to the construction standard.
+- Standards for electric works: According to the construction standard, all 120-volt outlets used by personnel not part of permanent wiring must have ground fault circuit interrupters (GFCIs) or an ensured equipment conductor grounding program.
 The general industry standards do not include GFCIs and ensured grounding procedures.

-- Standards for Material-Handling: Unlike the customary industry norms, the building standard includes a table for the spacing and numbering of wire rope clips which is not a requirement for general industry.
+- Standards for Material-Handling: Unlike the customary industry norms, the building standard includes a table for the spacing and numbering of wire rope clips which is not required for general industry.

-- Frequency of Atmosphere Air Monitoring: The construction industry requirement mandates constant atmospheric air monitoring while in the restricted space, whereas, in general industry, atmosphere air monitoring must be periodically evaluated and adjusted as appropriate.
+- Frequency of Atmosphere Air Monitoring: The construction industry requirement mandates constant atmospheric air monitoring while in a restricted space, whereas, in the general industry, atmosphere air monitoring must be periodically evaluated and adjusted as appropriate.

 - Engulfment Hazard Monitoring: An early warning system that continuously scans for non-isolated engulfment dangers is necessary on building sites.
 It must notify the entrance worker(s) with enough time for a safe evacuation from the restricted environment.
-In contrast, there is no such obligation for monitoring engulfment dangers in the general industry standard.
+In contrast, the general industry standard has no obligation to monitor engulfment dangers.

 - Suspending/Canceling Confined Space Permits: Contractors can request a suspension of their confined space licenses if they have a good reason, such as other work nearby posing a risk or lousy weather preventing outdoor operations.
 In contrast, equal liberty is not permitted in the general industry.
-In the event that work is put on hold, the employer is required to revoke the restricted space permit and apply for a new one if further entry into the space is needed.
+If work is put on hold, the employer must revoke the restricted space permit and apply for a new one if further entry into the space is needed.

 - Atmospheric hazards: The construction industry deals with mainly five potential atmospheric risks, i.e., oxygen, flammable gas, combustible dust, poisonous chemicals, and chemicals at concentrations that are immediately perilous to life or health (IDLH), whereas only three potential air quality dangers are mentioned by general industry: oxygen, combustible gases, and hazardous compounds.

-It is essential to determine the specific course tailored to your choice of industry.
-This can be tricky as some people may consider general and construction industry standards to be "commutable."
+Determining the specific course tailored to your choice of industry is essential, which can be tricky as some people may consider general and construction industry standards "commutable."
 However, as stated above, the two industries are entirely different in their operations, training, and safety and are not at all interchangeable.
 Here are some guidelines to determine your field of work and which courses to take:

 - OSHA does not define "maintenance" as construction.
 In 1999, OSHA clarified that "maintenance operations" are actions taken regularly, scheduled, or anticipated to ensure that a structure, fixture, or foundation is in good condition.

 This concept means maintaining equipment in its current state of operation.
-However, each situation must be examined individually to determine if a corporation is engaging in maintenance operations instead of construction activities.
+However, each situation must be examined individually to determine whether a corporation engages in maintenance operations instead of construction activities.